Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Methods

 where $P=1$ or $\infty$ provides average or max pooling, for the arbitrary region ($\gamma\times\gamma$) of the input data $q^{\rm HR}$.

-Contrary to the pooling operation, we can also consider to expand the dimension of the data inside a CNN.
-For example, it is required in constructing a CNN autoencoder (for decoder part), and in estimating the two-dimensional sectional flow field from scalar values of sensor measurements using CNN \cite{FFT2020,MFF2019,Milano2002,FHNMF2020,PLACW2020}.
-There are also mainly two techniques to expand the dimension, i.e., up-sampling and transposed convolution, as shown in figure \ref{fig:CNN_operation}$(c)$.
-The up-sampling is the simple operation which copies the value onto an arbitrary region.
-On the other hand, the transposed convolution \cite{deconv2015,DV2015} is fundamentally an inverse operation of regular convolution.
-As illustrated in figure \ref{fig:CNN_operation}$(c)$, the input data is first expanded by embedding zero value among grid points.
-The regular convolutional operation (equation \ref{eq:CNN}) is then applied to expand the dimension of data.
+Contrary to the pooling operation, we can also consider expanding the dimension of the data\fg{, which} is required \fg{,e.g.,} in constructing a CNN autoencoder (for decoder part) and in estimating the two-dimensional sectional flow field from scalar values of sensor measurements using CNN~\cite{FFT2020,MFF2019,Milano2002,FHNMF2020,PLACW2020}.
+There are also mainly two techniques to expand the dimension, i.e., up-sampling and transposed convolution, as shown in figure~\ref{fig:CNN_operation}$(c)$.
+The up-sampling is \fg{a} simple operation \fg{which} copies the value onto an arbitrary region.
+On the other hand, the transposed convolution~\cite{deconv2015,DV2015} is fundamentally an inverse operation of regular convolution.
+As illustrated in figure~\ref{fig:CNN_operation}$(c)$, the input data \fg{are} first expanded by embedding zero value among grid points.
+The regular convolutional operation (equation~\ref{eq:CNN}) is then applied to expand the dimension of data.

-As introduced above, we have various candidates to construct a CNN depending on users' tasks.
-However, detailed investigation for the influence on various parameters inside CNNs has not been performed yet to the best of our knowledge, despite that these operations are deemed to keys for CNN-based fluid flow analyses.
-In this study, we address this point by focusing on the choice of downsampling operations and dimensional expanding techniques.}
+As introduced above, we have various candidates to construct a CNN depending on users' tasks. {However, to the best of our knowledge, the influence of various parameters inside CNNs on their ability has not yet been investigated in detail, despite that these operations are deemed to keys for CNN-based fluid flow analyses.} In this study, we address this point by focusing on the choice of downsampling operations and dimensional expanding techniques.